JanJericevic/MiRco_robot/README.md

     bash
 ```

-**OPTIONAL:** Some input devices require you to change their permissions so that they become accessible to your application.
+**OPTIONAL:** Some input devices require you to change their permissions so that they become accessible to your application (e.g. ["Configuring the Joystick"](http://wiki.ros.org/joy/Tutorials/ConfiguringALinuxJoystick) section of this ROS tutorial).
 To avoid repetative changing of permissions every time you plug them in, you can create a `udev` rule.

 ```bash
 # with the desired input device unplugged